The Fortune Cookie: Production

-Wilder had Matthau in mind when he wrote the part of "Whiplash Willy".
+Wilder had Matthau in mind when he wrote the part of "Whiplash Willie".
 He hoped it would boost his career in movies, but the studio wanted a bigger name.
-Lemmon originally had two other actors proposed to star with him—Frank Sinatra and Jackie Gleason—but Wilder insisted that he do the picture with Walter Matthau.
+Lemmon originally had two other actors proposed to star with him—Frank Sinatra and Jackie Gleason—but Wilder insisted that he do the picture with Matthau.

 Production on the film was halted for weeks after Matthau had a heart attack.
 By the time he was healthy enough to work and filming started up again, he had slimmed down from 190 to 160 pounds and had to wear a heavy black coat and padded clothing to conceal the weight loss.
-Lemmon also lost 25 pound during the production.
+Lemmon also lost 25 pounds during the production.

-Scenes were filmed at Cleveland Municipal Stadium during the Cleveland Browns' 27–17 loss to the Minnesota Vikings at Cleveland Stadium in the afternoon of October 31, 1965.
+Scenes were filmed at Cleveland Municipal Stadium during the Cleveland Browns' 27–17 loss to the Minnesota Vikings on the afternoon of October 31, 1965.
 Over 10,000 Clevelanders served as extras.
 According to The Saturday Evening Post, additional footage was shot the day after the game with Browns players as themselves and the Vikings.

-Luther "Boom Boom" Jackson's uniform number 44 was actually worn by Leroy Kelly, who was deemed "too small to pass for actor Ron Rich at close range" according to the Post.
+Luther "Boom Boom" Jackson's uniform number 44 was actually worn by Leroy Kelly, who was deemed "too small to pass for actor Ron Rich at close range", according to the Post.
 Ernie Green and a stunt performer stood in for Rich, with the latter for only the sideline-collision scene.
-In the third consecutive day of shooting, the Kent State University freshman football team replaced the Browns, who were unavailable due to beginning preparations for their next opponent.
+On the third consecutive day of shooting, the Kent State University freshman football team replaced the Browns, who were unavailable due to beginning preparations for their next opponent.

 Saint Mark's Hospital in the film is the newly completed St. Vincent Charity Hospital, a curved building considered ultramodern at that time.
 An exterior scene was filmed on East 24th Street, outside an older section of the hospital.
 Terminal Tower served as the exterior of the law firm.
 In one scene, one can see Erieview Tower and the steel skeleton of the Anthony J. Celebrezze Federal Building under construction.

 It featured the 1942 Cole Porter song "You'd Be So Nice to Come Home To" sung by Judi West.